AIINS-NTHU/PCEC/README.md

 | Quality+ $(\mathrm{Q}+$ ) | Downs. $\left(l_1, l_2\right)$ | AQR | CM | NP | Ups. + PSR |

-This repository contains the official implementations of the proposed algorithms for each stage, and four representative pipelines.
+This repository contains the official implementations of the proposed algorithms for each stage and representative pipelines.
 The code is written in C++, and the pipeline can be easily customized to meet the requirements of different applications.

 ## Implementation